 Mayor Wade Kapszukiewicz Bio

-Wade Kapszukiewicz was elected mayor of Toledo in November, 2017 and took the oath of office the evening of January 2, 2018, becoming the 58th mayor of Toledo.
+Wade Kapszukiewicz was elected mayor of Toledo, Ohio on November 7, 2017 and took the oath of office on January 2, 2018, becoming the 58th mayor of Toledo.

-Mayor Kapszukiewicz was previously the Lucas County Treasurer since 2004.
-While treasurer, he worked to use the financial resources of the office to move the community forward.
-Most notably, he worked to change state law in 2010 to allow for the creation of county land banks, which fight the problems of urban blight by acquiring vacant and abandoned properties.
+Mayor Kapszukiewicz was Lucas County Treasurer from 2005 until 2018.
+While treasurer, he worked to change state law in 2010 to allow for the creation of county land banks, founded the Lucas County Land Bank, and served as its chairman since August, 2010.

-Prior to becoming Treasurer, Mr. Kapszukiewicz served a term on the Lucas County Board of Education and was a member of Toledo City Council for nearly seven years, being first elected in 1999 and then re-elected in 2001 and 2003.
-When he began his service on Toledo City Council, at age 26, Mr. Kapszukiewicz had the distinction of being the youngest person to serve on that body in 25 years.
+Mayor Kapszukiewicz served one term on the Lucas County Board of Education and was later a Toledo city councilman for nearly seven years.
+He was first elected to city council in 1999 and then re-elected in 2001 and 2003.
+When he began his service on Toledo City Council, at age 26, Mr. Kapszukiewicz had the distinction of being the youngest person to serve on the legislative body in 25 years.

-Mr. Kapszukiewicz received recognition in 2006 as a “20 Under 40” community leader, and in 2010 ESOP gave him its “Above and Beyond” award.
-In 2012 Wade was again honored by ESOP, this time earning its “Rooted in ESOP” award.
+Mayor Kapszukiewicz was recognized in 2006 as a “20 Under 40” community leader, and in 2010 ESOP gave him its “Above and Beyond” award.
+In 2012, the mayor was again honored by ESOP, this time earning its “Rooted in ESOP” award.
 The Toledo City Paper named him one of its “Big Idea Toledoans” in 2014 for his work creating and leading the Lucas County Land Bank, and again in 2018 for his commitment to pursue an ambitious agenda as mayor.

-Mr. Kapszukiewicz graduated with a bachelor’s degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism and Performing Arts.
+Mr. Kapszukiewicz received a bachelor’s degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism, and Performing Arts.
 He received a master’s degree in public policy from the University of Michigan in 1996.

 After receiving his master’s degree, Mr. Kapszukiewicz worked for two years as the Policy Analysis and Research Director of the New Ohio Institute, a public policy research organization that studied issues affecting Ohio’s urban areas.
 In April, 1998 he accepted the position of Manager of Planning and Development at the Lucas County Mental Health Board, where he worked until he began serving on Toledo City Council.
 While on City Council, Mr. Kapszukiewicz taught a course in American Government at Owens Community College and also worked at COMPASS, a social service agency that works with people with drug and alcohol addictions.

-Mr. Kapszukiewicz is a parishioner at Gesu Roman Catholic Church in Toledo.
-He also serves as the athletic director at Gesu School, where his children attend.
-A resident of Toledo since 1973, Mr. Kapszukiewicz was born in San Diego, California, on October 30, 1972.
-He and his wife, Sarah, celebrated their 16th wedding anniversary in 2017.
-They live in the Old Orchard neighborhood of Toledo and have two children, Emma, and Will.
+Mr. Kapszukiewicz is a parishioner at Gesu Roman Catholic Church.
+A resident of Toledo since 1973, Mr. Kapszukiewicz was born in San Diego on October 30, 1972.
+He and his wife, Sarah, will celebrate their 17th wedding anniversary in 2018.
+They live in the Old Orchard neighborhood of Toledo and have two children, Emma and Will.